Prosocial behavior

-Prosocial behavior, or intent to benefit others, is a social behavior that "benefit[s] other people or society as a whole", "such as helping, sharing, donating, co-operating, and volunteering".
+Prosocial behavior is a social behavior that "benefit[s] other people or society as a whole", "such as helping, sharing, donating, co-operating, and volunteering".
+The person may or may not intend to benefit others; the behavior's prosocial benefits are often only calculable after the fact.
+(Consider: Someone may intend to 'do good' but the effects may be catastrophic.)
 Obeying the rules and conforming to socially accepted behaviors (such as stopping at a "Stop" sign or paying for groceries) are also regarded as prosocial behaviors.
-These actions may be motivated by empathy and by concern about the welfare and rights of others, as well as for egoistic or practical concerns, such as one's social status or reputation, hope for direct or indirect reciprocity, or adherence to one's perceived system of fairness.
-It may also be motivated by altruism, though the existence of pure altruism is somewhat disputed, and some have argued that this falls into philosophical rather than psychological realm of debate.
-Evidence suggests that pro sociality is central to the well-being of social groups across a range of scales, including schools.
+These actions may be motivated by culturally influenced value systems; empathy and concern about the welfare and rights of others; egoistic or practical concerns, such as one's social status or reputation, hope for direct or indirect reciprocity, or adherence to one's perceived system of fairness; or altruism, though the existence of pure altruism is somewhat disputed, and some have argued that this falls into the philosophical rather than psychological realm of debate.
+Evidence suggests that prosociality is central to the well-being of social groups across a range of scales, including schools.
 Prosocial behavior in the classroom can have a significant impact on a student's motivation for learning and contributions to the classroom and larger community.
-In the workplace, prosocial behaviour can have a significant impact on team psychological safety, as well as positive indirect effects on employee's helping behaviors and task performance.
+In the workplace, prosocial behavior can have a significant impact on team psychological safety, as well as positive indirect effects on employee's helping behaviors and task performance.
 Empathy is a strong motive in eliciting prosocial behavior, and has deep evolutionary roots.

 Prosocial behavior fosters positive traits that are beneficial for children and society.
 It helps many beneficial functions by bettering production of any league and its organizational scale.
 Evolutionary psychologists use theories such as kin-selection theory and inclusive fitness as an explanation for why prosocial behavioral tendencies are passed down generationally, according to the evolutionary fitness displayed by those who engaged in prosocial acts.
 Encouraging prosocial behavior may also require decreasing or eliminating undesirable social behaviors.

 Although the term "prosocial behavior" is often associated with developing desirable traits in children, the literature on the topic has grown since the late 1980s to include adult behaviors as well.
-The term "prosocial" has grown into a world-wide movement, using evolutionary science to create real-world pro-social changes from working groups to our whole culture.
+The term "prosocial" has grown into a world-wide movement, using evolutionary science to create real-world pro-social changes from working groups to whole cultures.

-Origin of the term
+History

 According to the psychology researcher Daniel Batson, the term "was created by social scientists as an antonym for antisocial."

+The concept of prosocial behavior in psychology gained popularity in the 1970s.
+It was introduced to describe acts that promote positive social outcomes, such as cooperation and helping, and has since been examined through the lens of evolutionary biology, neuroscience, and cross-cultural psychology.
+Interest in prosocial behavior has deep historical roots, particularly within religious, philosophical, and psychological traditions.